Cem Uzan: Professional career

 He founded many of the firsts on the Turkish media industry such as the first commercial TV channel 'Star TV', first entertainment TV channel 'Teleon TV', first music-oriented TV channel 'Kral TV', and first Turkish cinema and series channels 'Yeşilçam TV' and 'Dizi TV'; first commercial radio channel 'Süper FM', first arabesque music radio 'Kral FM', first foreign music radio 'Metro FM' and first slow music radio 'Joy FM'; as well as first digital media platform 'Star Digital'.

 He also founded the telecommunication company Telsim which implemented many technological advances such as GPRS, MMS, WAP and Push to talk in Turkey as first and as well as one of the first ones worldwide.

 The Star newspaper which he owned had the highest circulation in Turkey.

+Uzan was also involved in soccer.
+He at one point owned İstanbulspor, transferring several star players into the team such as Sergen Yalçın, Aykut Kocaman, and Oğuz Çetin.

 The concession agreements for Çukurova and Kepez Electric companies which were managed by the Uzan family, were cancelled in June 2003.
 On 3 July 2003, İmarbank and Adabank were seized.
 In February 2004, the Savings Deposit Insurance Fund (TMSF), took over the management of 219 companies owned by Uzans which many of them had precautionary measures in place as part of the İmarbank investigation.

 In 2008, a lawsuit was filed against him for fraud and embezzlement within the scope of the İmarbank investigation.
-On 29 March 2013, the court ruled that Cem Uzan had transferred a total of 1,468,240,378 TL belonging to the bank to himself and other Uzan family members in a qualified manner by using fraudulent means to prevent the embezzlement from being revealed and Uzan was sentenced to 18 years, 5 months and 20 days in prison, which then his sentence was determined as 9 years and 2 months under the Execution Law.
+On 29 March 2013, the court ruled that Cem Uzan had fraudulently transferred a total of 1,468,240,378 TL belonging from the bank to himself and other Uzan family members to conceal the embezzlement.
+Uzan was sentenced to 18 years, 5 months and 20 days in prison, though his sentence was later reduced to 9 years and 2 months under execution law.